Takoouh/IntoTheDungeon/REDUX.md

 const initital: false
 ```
 When LOADING_ITEMS is dispatched, the state becomes true
-When ITEMS_LIST is dispatched, the state becomes false
+When GET_ITEMS_LIST is dispatched, the state becomes false

 -loadingStatssReducer
 ```javascript
 const initital: false
 ```
 When LOADING_STATS is dispatched, the state becomes true
-When ADVENTURER_STATS is dispatched, the state becomes false
+When GET_ADVENTURER_STATS is dispatched, the state becomes false

 -statsReducer
 ```javascript